druid-io/druid-io.github.io/docs/0.7.0/Tutorial:-A-First-Look-at-Druid.md

 Right now all the results you are getting back are being aggregated into a single timestamp bucket.
 What if we wanted to see our aggregations on a per minute basis?

-We can change granularity our the results to minute.
+We can change granularity for the results to "minute".
 To specify different granularities to bucket our results, we change our query like so:

 ```json
 {